Thun-2004/power-platform-doc-generator/analysis/Replybrary/README.md

-# Replybrary – Power Platform Solution Analysis (Task 6 Foundations)
+# Replybrary – Power Platform Solution Analysis (Task 6 Foundations).

 This folder contains a structured reverse-engineering analysis of the client’s **Replybrary** Power Platform solution.
 The purpose is to prepare for **Task 6**, where we design a parser and documentation generator for Power Apps solutions.